ISJM: A Brief History

 • Focus on scholarly work through regular sessions at academic conferences including on a regular basis the College Art Association, the International Congress on the History of Art, and the Annual Medieval Congress held at Western Michigan University (Kalamazoo)

 • Stimulation of documentation of Jewish sites through research grants

 • Advocacy for the documentation protection of Jewish sites through letters and meetings with government and Jewish officials

 Quantifying the results of these efforts is difficult, but in retrospect, it is clear that as a whole they were very effective in educating and sensitizing a large group of people to critical issues at a crucial time.
 After a decade of such work, public interest in the fate of Jewish monuments had dramatically increased.
 Many of the scholars and activists who are leaders in related fields received their first support and public exposure through ISJM.

 Today, museums and academic programs increasingly incorporate Jewish historic and artistic material into their public offerings.
-New programs, such as the Jewish Heritage Program of the World Monuments Fund (WMF), have relied heavily on the agenda of the ISJM.
-Founded in 1988, this program, with the help of many ISJM members, expanded its work in the direction of historic preservation.
+Programs such as the Jewish Heritage Program of the World Monuments Fund (WMF) relied heavily on the agenda and research of ISJM.
+Founded in 1988, this program, with the help of many ISJM members, WMF expanded ISJM’s work in the direction of historic preservation.
 Importantly, just as ISJM brought Jewish art studies more closely into academic art history departments, so WMF’s efforts more fully integrated the study and preservation of Jewish monuments into the wider fields of architectural history and historic preservation.
 In Israel, new ground was broken by the Center for Jewish Art at Hebrew University through their expanded research and publishing activities.
 In 2012 the website Jewish Heritage Europe was created to bring together news and other information about Jewish heritage sites.
 ISJM works closely with all these and many other initiatives.